JanHerca/urantiapedia/output/wikijs/en/article/Robert_F_Bruyn/A_Glimpse_of_The_Universe.md

 <img src="/image/article/The_Mighty_Messenger/2018_Fall/Robert_F_Bruyn.jpg">
 </figure>

-Reporting on mind research, Joseph Chilton Pearce in his recent book Magical Child Matures (1) says that 95% of our mental processes are unconscious or out of our awareness.
+Reporting on mind research, Joseph Chilton Pearce in his recent book Magical Child Matures[^1] says that 95% of our mental processes are unconscious or out of our awareness.
 Because we are not conscious of most of our mental functioning, we know of its existence only by the effects we observe.
 During the past year I had the opportunity to catch a glimpse of my unconscious mind.
 As background let me describe briefly the nearly fatal accident I had in April 1985.

 Driving my seldom used trail bike down the interstate toward the motorcycle inspection station, I was struck from behind by a van.
 I never knew (consciously) what hit me!
 Two nurses saved my life when they stopped to administer CPR.
 I was unconscious the first 24 hours and have no memory of the next two days.
 Besides broken ribs and scapula, ruptured spleen, and internal bleeding, I suffered a brain stem injury that left me paralyzed on my right side.
 But my personal experience was most influenced by the concussion that altered my conscious awareness.